foleydavid/David_Portfolio/README.md

 Software developer portfolio

 # [Project 1: Sudoku Solver](https://github.com/foleydavid/sudokuSolver)
-Solve sudokus using backtracking.
-Program will scan board for the next blank space and try a value (1 - 9) before assessing if the digit is allowed.
+Play and solve sudokus using backtracking.
+When playing, have all the options a great Sudoku app should have: enter numbers, enter notes, change your highlight preferences, and even view past high scores for each difficulty.
+You may also command the program to re-update its Sudoku database if you should ever wish it.
+When solving, program will scan board for the next blank space and try a value (1 - 9) before assessing if the digit is allowed.
 It will move on until a space cannot be solved with any digit, in which case the program will work backwards to adjust the board.

 ![](images/DR%20Sudoku%20Image.png)